-&lt;sup>70 NYS Clean Heat Program Contractor Resources: https://cleanheat.ny.gov/contractor-resources/
+76 NYS Clean Heat Program Resources for Applications: https://cleanheat.ny.gov/resources-for-applications/

-- Provides design capacity, efficiencies, and proposed sequence of operations for new heat pump installation - Specifies what percentage of the design heating/cooling load the new heat pumps are proposed to accommodate.
-See Required Equipment Sizing for details regarding equipment sizing. - Specifies whether supplemental heating, via either an existing heating system or new heating system, is required to accommodate the design heating load.
-If a supplemental heating system is required, provide an explanation as to the following: - Why additional electrification above and beyond the proposed design is not feasible - How a verifiable and reliable control strategy will be employed to ensure that the heat pump system is prioritized for heating - For New Construction and Gut Rehab: Specify which compliance pathway (i.e., Prescriptive or Performance Path) the design follows to demonstrate compliance with the applicable 2020 energy code and whether design trade-offs have been taken. - Savings Analysis: All calculations must be clear and transparent, utilizing standard engineering methodologies, including a listing of source values.
+- Whether any other measures are being installed to contribute to additional heating or cooling relief, such as building envelope upgrades - Whether existing heating system will be removed, decommissioned, or left in place - Documentation of incentives received from NYSERDA - For Partial Load applications, whether supplemental heating, via either an existing heating system or new heating system, is required to accommodate the design heating load.
+If a supplemental heating system is required, provide an explanation as to the following: - Why additional electrification above and beyond the proposed design is not feasible - How a verifiable and reliable control strategy will be employed to ensure that the heat pump system is prioritized for heating - For New Construction and Gut Rehab: Specify which energy code compliance pathway (i.e., Tabular Analysis, COMcheck, or Performance Path) design follows to demonstrate compliance with the applicable 2020 energy code and whether design trade-offs have been taken. - (Optional) Savings Analysis: The Statewide Clean Heat Custom Calculator tools (available on the Clean Heat Resources for Applications webpage) should be used as the default method to calculate energy savings for the custom incentives.
+If necessary, applicants may opt to calculate savings using a custom bin analysis or energy modeling approach.
+All calculations must be clear and transparent, utilizing standard engineering methodologies, including a listing of source values.